r-shahid/PortfolioProject/project-worksheet.md

 ## Project Description

 My portfolio website will include a short bio, links to all my projects, and a contact form.
 The layout I have in mind will highlight my best/favorite project while showing recent projects in a carousel.
-I'm inspired by blogs like [EggCanvas](https://www.eggcanvas.com/) and my college friend's [personal website](https://www.isabelcalkins.com/).
+I'm inspired by blogs like [EggCanvas](https://www.eggcanvas.com/) and my friend's [personal website](https://www.isabelcalkins.com/).
 I find their layouts really appealing and modern, which I hope to embody in this project.
 I'm also taking elements from [my own website](https://rianashahid.com/about), which was created on pre-bulit templates that don't require much coding knowledge.
 I'm not at a place where I can recreate the entire site from scratch, but I really like the layout I have on my About page, so I plan on doing something similar for my Desktop version.

 ## Google Sheet